sc0ttj/AerScript/README.md

 ## P# - Modern PHP
 The name of the language was created analogically to C++ or C#.
-The ++ oerator in all C-style languages, including PHP means an increase.
+The ++ operator in all C-style languages, including PHP means an increase.
 Thus as C# is more than C++, and C++ is more than C, the P# is more than PHP.

 Despite, that P# syntax draws among others upon PHP, it is not fully compatible with it.
 P# is a modern, pure Object-Oriented